Cartrigger/angelauramc.github.io/markdown/about/MODS-UNSUPPORTED.md

 # Unsupported Mods and Clients (+ Workarounds/Fixes)
-Not everything that works on PC works on AmethystLauncher.
+Not everything that works on PC works on Amethyst.
 Below is a non-exhaustive list of mods that **may** not work, along with fixes or workarounds.

 ## Performance Mods + Shaders
 - [Sodium](https://modrinth.com/mod/sodium)